awsdocs/amazon-ecs-developer-guide/doc_source/using_cloudwatch_logs.md

 When you launch an Amazon ECS container instance in Amazon EC2, you have the option of passing user data to the instance that can be used to perform common automated configuration tasks and even run scripts after the instance starts\.
 You can pass several types of user data to instances, including shell scripts, `cloud-init` directives, and system services\.
 You can also pass this data into the launch wizard as plaintext, as a file \(this is useful for launching instances via the command line tools\), or as base64\-encoded text \(for API calls\)\.

-The example user data block below performs the following tasks:
+The example user data blocks shown below \(note that there are separate user data blocks for Amazon Linux 2 and Amazon Linux AMI variants\) perform the following tasks:
 + Installs the `awslogs` package, which contains the CloudWatch Logs agent
 + Installs the jq JSON query utility
 + Writes the configuration file for the CloudWatch Logs agent and configures the Region to send data to \(the Region in which the container instance is located\)